 These glaciers were formed thanks to the extreme cold and heavy snow brought about by an increase in temperature in the Arctic Circle during the winter seasons.
-Year after year, they change in size and shapes, but nonetheless, they always look exceptional with their crystal blue colours and intricately fine details.
+Year after year, they change in size and shape, but nonetheless, they always look exceptional with their crystal blue colors and intricately fine details.

-- Getting there: The glaciers are located 380 kilometres east of Reykjavik.
-You can join a tour or if you are traveling Iceland on a budget why not rent a car and partake on a self-driven itinerary.
+Getting there: The glaciers are located 380 kilometers east of Reykjavik.
+You can join a tour or if you are traveling Iceland on a budget why not rent a car and partake in a self-driven itinerary.

 Trolltunga, Ullensvang Municipality (Norway)

 Explored by Jiayi from The Diary of a Nomad

 Trolltunga is a unique rock formation in Norway that’s become very famous for its jaw-dropping views and stunning hiking trail.
 Nestled in the Vestland region of Southern Norway, this rock actually has the shape of a tongue and sticks horizontally out of a cliff.
 The cool thing is that visitors can walk on it to admire the breathtaking view of the fjords below.

 To get to this picturesque rock, though, you’ll have to work for it.
 Although the Trolltunga hiking trail is absolutely beautiful, it’s also quite arduous.
 Make sure to start early in the day because you’ll be hiking 28 km for roughly 10-12 hours roundtrip.
 You’ll also be climbing up close to 800 meters, but as the famous hiking quote goes, “everything worthwhile is uphill”.